 Mild Climate to Enjoy The Great Outdoors

-Recently voted in the top three best cities for outdoor enthusiasts, the Crescent City is home to the country’s largest urban wildlife refuge, Bayou Savage and one of the nation’s oldest urban parks, City Park.
+The Crescent City is home to the country’s largest urban wildlife refuge, Bayou Savage.
+And one of the nation’s oldest urban parks, City Park.
 Plus, the mild winter weather in New Orleans makes walking to explore neighborhoods enjoyable.
-Be sure to check out the French Quarter and Garden District which sparkle with excitement, or areas like the Bywater and the Warehouse District which are energized with youthful energy and exciting restaurants.
+Be sure to check out the French Quarter and Garden District which sparkle with excitement.
+Or areas like the Bywater and the Warehouse District which are energized with youthful energy and exciting restaurants.

 It’s the most wonderful time of the year to visit New Orleans, especially for travelers seeking value and fewer crowds.
-A little secret, the best deals are usually found early to mid-week, Sunday through Thursday.
+Pro tip: Early to mid-week, from Sunday to Thursday, is when you’ll find the best deals.
 And if you book now you could save up to 25% off thousands of hotels.